Add physics colliders

 }

-By default, we will spawn physics colliders for all objects encountered in the map.
-Eventhough it's probably the most common behaviour, you can also fine tune for which objects you want to spawn colliders for by updating the TiledPhysicsSettings component.
+By default, we will spawn physics colliders for all objects encountered in the map, either regular objects or tiles colliders.
+Eventhough it's probably the most common behaviour, you can also fine tune for which objects you want to spawn colliders for.

 #![allow(unused)]